dy/piezo/docs/r&d.md

     - forces iteration variable to be wrapped `a = (i = b) |> c` ?- but since `i` is defined within isolated scope, it's not accessible for `c` ~+ nah, `i` is defined per-fn scope, not inside, so all good, no need to wrap

+## [ ] Errors: shortness or specificity?
+  + Specificity allows better identifying
+  - It bloats the size